dags-/Launcher/README.md

 Once your resourcepack is loaded you are ready to join the server!
 Go to multiplayer, and connect to the server via mc.ardacraft.me

 ![ip](/readme/ip.gif)

-Once you join, look around, talk to community members, and if you want to build, fill out a [builder application](http://ardacraft.me/application)

 ## License